MapStory/mapstory-community/roadmap.md

 ## Project Roadmap

 The roadmap below is intended to guide continuous improvement of the Beta release during 2017 and beyond.
 Each item is a feature organized into 5 themes that form the core of the platform - exploring, importing, editing, storytelling, and identiy management, as well as cross-cutting and infrastructure issues.
-The current MapStory development team will meet in the first week of January, 2017 to estimate level of effort for features, order them by priority, and determine high-level timeframes for Beta upgrade releases.
-Timeframes will be turned into Milestones in Github.
+Each feature includes a User Story statement, a listing of preliminary requirements, and place to list the Issue # and people that will be working in this area.
+The current MapStory development team will meet in the first week of January, 2017 to Prioritize the roadmap, develop User Story and Design Story tickets for highest priority items, and establish initial StoryPoint estimates, milestones and assignments for highest priority items.

 ### Infrastructure